teimurjan/teimurjan.github.io.development/src/posts/2019-11-27-digits-recognizer-from-zero-to-an-applicaiton.md

     return Image.fromarray(image_arr)
 ```

-Another thing to do is avoid from the white frame of the image and replace it with the small one just like in the test data.
-We’ll do it in 2 steps:
+By default the image is using RGB format but we need to use the grayscaled version.
+We can do it by using `.convert('L')` on the image we have.
+All RGB pixels will be aggregated by the formula: L = R  _299/1000 + G_  587/1000 + B * 114/1000.

+After all the image looks similar to the ones we used for training.
+However it has much bigger white frame around and has the invalid size.
+Let's remove the frame, add the frame of the size we need and resize the whole image after.

-* Remove the whole frame
+* Remove the whole frame.

 ```python
 def crop_image_frame(image, color=255):